 Looking at the scrollbar, we clearly can't scroll up any more, but it looks like we're missing a huge part of the top of our popup.
 When a popup is too tall for a screen, or if there's a possibility it may be too tall for smaller screens, then you must set your Popup Position Location to Top Center.
-Do this in the Display Settings Pane in the Popup Editor, under the Position Section.

 Now it should look something like this, and we can scroll down to see the rest of form as well:

 Using iFrames within your popups is not only a cumbersome solution, but it's not responsive, and will give you headaches across multiple platforms and devices.
 If you're using iFrames in your popups, expect problems.

 Unfortunately, when it comes to iFrames, there's nothing we can do on our end to make the situation better - this is just the nature of iFrames.

 It's highly recommended that you find a way to replace what you're trying to do without using iFrames.
 The good news is that it shouldn't be a problem to find a replacement solution, as most up-to-date plugins and sites don't use iFrames because of the inherent restrictions associated with them.

 Solution #4: Your Theme Is Overwriting Our Styles